 Your vehicle uses its suspension system to get into gear and for it to drive smoothly and effortlessly on the road.
-Unfortunately, the suspension system may break down over time or be compromised because of an accident or minor collision.
+Unfortunately, various components of the suspension system may break down over time or be compromised, such as your car suspension control arms.
+This can be due to an accident or minor collision.

 What are Control Arms and How Do They Work?